gaviral/livetranscriber/README.md

 # livetranscriber

 A single-file helper with minimal external dependencies that streams microphone audio to Deepgram for real-time speech-to-text.
 This is available as a package on PyPI.
+It also includes a `WhisperTranscriber` for fully offline transcription using the open-source OpenAI Whisper model.

 ## Features